gwu-cs-advos/advos_book/doc/c04_case_studies.md

 Doing one thing well often implies that the building block is not self-sufficient, and must be combined toward some goal.
 Placing the composition capabilities close to the user increases the chance that the system will serve the user's purpose.
 However, it also tends to create *expert systems* that require that users (or logic closer to users) understand both the nuances of the building blocks, and of how to compose them.
-Contrast the command line enabling pipelined composition versus a spreadsheet -- you can do less with a spreadsheet, but it sure is easier to perform tabular computation.
+Contrast the command line which enables pipelined composition, versus a spreadsheet -- you can do less with a spreadsheet, but it sure is easier to perform tabular computation.
 Thus, the development style that creates monolithic applications generally provides a much stronger statement about policy -- it *fully encodes* the policy about how resources should be put to a purpose.
 This is un-UNIX-like, but leads to more opinionated, and more targeted applications.